 If you have car insurance, chances are you’ve heard the term “deductible” thrown around.
 But what exactly is it?
 Why do car insurance deductibles exist?
 And how can I use how do deductibles work in car insurance to my advantage?
 In this post, I’ll explain all you need to know regarding automobile insurance and deductible terminology.

 The last thing you want to do is pay for an insurance deductible.
 It’s the cost that comes out of your pocket which you have no control over.
-If Car Insurance weren’t for insurance deductibles, we would be responsible for all our bills out of pocket until they were healed or fixed.
+If it weren’t for insurance deductibles, we would be responsible for all our bills out of pocket until they were healed or fixed.
 That can get expensive since we never expect anything to happen in the first place.